Guantai001/Week-1-Code-Challenge/README.md

 ### Challenge 1
 #### Student Grade Generotor (Toy Problem)
-    This program enables the user to input students marks & the input should be between 0 and 100.
-   Once you input the marks and click the button then your marks are graded as follows :
+    This program enables the user to input students marks & the input should be between 0 and 100.Once you input the marks and click the button then your marks are graded as follows :
      A > 79, B > 60 to 79, C > 59 to 49, D > 40 to 49, E > less 40.

     The Projects has two files, HTML and JAVASCRIPT.
     The HTML file is user friendly and easy to use.It has the input area, the button and the out put text to show the result.